ainsleys/derivadex-api-docs/source/includes/main.md

 ## Withdraw

 You can signal withdrawal intents to the Operators by specifying specific attributes in the `Withdraw` command's request payload.
-While you won't be able to trade with this collateral you are attempting to withdraw, you will only be able to formally initiate a smart contract withdrawal/token transfer once the epoch in which you signal your withdrawal desire has concluded.
+Withdrawal is a 2-step process: submitting a withdrawal intent, and performing a smart contract withdrawal.
+Once a withdrawal intent is initiated, you won't be able to trade with the collateral you are attempting to withdraw.
+You will only be able to formally initiate a smart contract withdrawal/token transfer once the epoch in which you signal your withdrawal desire has concluded.

 > Request format (JSON)
 ```json